bjartnes/bounded-disturbances/README.md

 If you want to have Docker metrics in Grafana turn on this
 ![You do not have to, but for Docker metrics](https://user-images.githubusercontent.com/1174441/82738633-5c922600-9d39-11ea-83bb-ea0bf358645a.png)

-Run the scripts in /k6-local-logging/ (setup-volumes.ps1), docker-compose up and create-report-db.ps1.
-I will write some more details on this, probably wrap it in one script and also make something for Linux Mac on this (it is almost the same commands...)

 # Setting up dashboards and datasources

 Run the task (Ctrl+Shift+P) to create the database.